pgpartman/pg_partman/README.md

 PG Partition Manager
 ====================

-pg_partman is an extension to create and manage both time-based and serial-based table partition sets.
-Native partitioning in PostgreSQL 10 is supported as of pg_partman v3.0.1 and much more extensively as of 4.0.0 along with PostgreSQL 11.
-Note that all the features of trigger-based partitioning are not yet supported in native, but performance in both reads & writes is significantly better.
+pg_partman is an extension to create and manage both time-based and number-based table partition sets.
+As of version 5.0.0, only native, declarative partition is supported and the older trigger-based methods have been dropped.

 Child table creation is all managed by the extension itself.
-For non-native, trigger function maintenance is also handled.
-For non-native partitioning, tables with existing data can have their data partitioned in easily managed smaller batches.
-For native partitioning, the creation of a new partitioned parent must be done first and the data migrated over after setup is complete.
+For an existing table that needs partitioning, the creation of a new partitioned parent must be done first and the data migrated over after setup is complete.

 Optional retention policy can automatically drop partitions no longer needed for both native and non-native partitioning.